- Scenic Exploration

 Although travel insurance is not mandatory to participate in this voyage, ExpeditionTrips strongly recommends at least $100,000 Emergency Medical/Evacuation coverage forr trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

-Cabin accommodations; coffee and tea; wind and water-resistant jacket; landings with Polarcirkel boats and activities onboard and ashore; professional English speaking Expedition team that give lectures as well as accompany landings and activities; suites include a range of additional complimentary amenities such as drinks with meals and a welcome gift.
+Cabin accommodations; coffee and tea; wind and water-resistant jacket; landings with Polarcirkel boats and activities onboard and ashore; professional English speaking Expedition team that give lectures as well as accompany landings and activities; Suite - M and Grand Suite - MG include select complimentary beverages for lunch and dinner: chill filtered water (still or sparkling) by the carafe, sodas, soft drinks, beer and a selection of wines by the glass - no spirits.
+Subject to change without notice.

 International and local flights; travel insurance; luggage handling; passport and visa expenses; alcoholic and non-alcoholic drinks except those that are included in itinerary; optional excursions and gratuities; personal expenses; fuel surcharge may apply.